Digital Markets Act

-Regulation (EU) 2022/1925, commonly referred to as the Digital Markets Act (DMA), is an EU regulation that aims to make the digital economy fairer and more contestable.
-The regulation proposed by the European Commission in December 2020 was signed into law by the European Parliament and the Council of the EU in September 2022.
-It entered into force on 1 November 2022 and will become applicable, for the most part, on 2 May 2023.
-After this, the gatekeepers will be identified and they will have to comply by 6 March 2024 at the latest.
+The Digital Markets Act (DMA) is an EU regulation that aims to make the digital economy fairer and more contestable.
+The regulation entered into force on 1 November 2022 and became applicable, for the most part, on 2 May 2023.

-The DMA intends to ensure a higher degree of competition in the European Digital Markets, by preventing large companies from abusing their market power and by allowing new players to enter the market.
-Once implemented, it will establish a list of obligations for designated Gatekeepers and in case of non-compliance, there will be enforced sanctions mechanisms, including fines of up to 10% of the worldwide turnover.
+The DMA aims to ensure a higher degree of competition in European digital markets by preventing large companies from abusing their market power and by allowing new players to enter the market.
 This regulation targets the largest digital platforms operating in the European Union.
-They are also known as "Gatekeepers" due to the "durable" market position in some digital sectors and because they also meet certain criteria related to the number of users, their turnovers, or capitalisation.
-Even if the list of Gatekeepers has not been released yet, "Big Tech" (Alphabet, Amazon, Meta, Apple, Microsoft) are likely to be the main subjects of the act, but not the only ones.
+They are also known as "gatekeepers" due to the "durable" market position in some digital sectors and because they also meet certain criteria related to the number of users, their turnovers, or capitalisation.
+Twenty-two services across six companies (deemed "gatekeepers") – Alphabet, Amazon, Apple, ByteDance, Meta, and Microsoft – were identified as "core platform services" by the EU in September 2023.

+These companies had until 6 March 2024 to comply with all of the Act's provisions.

-The list of obligations would include prohibitions on combining data collected from two different services belonging to the same company (e.g. Facebook and WhatsApp); provisions for the protection of platforms' business users (including advertisers and publishers); legal instruments against the self-preferencing methods used by platforms for promoting their own products (preferential results for Google's products when using Google Search); articles concerning the pre-installation of some services (Android); regulation related to bundling practices; provisions for ensuring interoperability, portability, and access to data for businesses and end-users of platforms.
+The list of obligations includes prohibitions on combining data collected from two different services belonging to the same company (e.g., in the case of Meta, its social network Facebook and its communication platform WhatsApp); provisions for the protection of platforms' business users (including advertisers and publishers); legal instruments against the self-preferencing methods used by platforms for promoting their own products (e.g., preferential results for Google's products or services when using Google Search); provisions concerning the pre-installation of some services (e.g., Android); provisions related to bundling practices; and provisions for ensuring interoperability, portability, and access to data for businesses and end-users of platforms.
+There is also provisions to ensure the end user can remove any pre-installed software.
+Non-compliance may lead to sanctions, including fines of up to 10% of the worldwide turnover.

-According to the European Commission, the main objective of this regulation is to regulate the behaviour of the Big Tech firms within the European Single Market and beyond.
+According to the European Commission, the main objective of this regulation is to regulate the behaviour of the so-called "Big Tech" firms within the European Single Market and beyond.
 The Commission aims to guarantee a fair level of competition ("level playing field") on the highly concentrated digital European markets, which are often characterised by a "winner takes all" configuration.

-The DMA covers eight different sectors and they are also known as Core Platforms Services (CPS).
-Due to the presence of Gatekeepers who, to a certain degree, affect the market contestability, the CPS are considered problematic by the European Commission:
+The DMA covers eight different sectors, which it refers to as Core Platforms Services (CPS).
+Due to the presence of gatekeepers who, to a certain degree, affect the market contestability, the CPS are considered problematic by the European Commission: